This Fact Sheet is not relevant in your jurisdiction

 - ask for a copy of their complaints policy.

 If you have any evidence that supports your complaint, also send a copy to the claims management company.

 The claims management company has up to eight weeks to respond to your complaint.

-If you are unhappy with their response, or they do not reply within this timescale, you can refer your complaint to the Financial Ombudsman Service (FOS).
+If you are unhappy with their response, or they do not reply within this timescale, you can refer your complaint to the Claims Management Ombudsman (CMO).
 See Useful contacts at the end of this fact sheet.

-The FOS sorts out complaints between claims management companies and their customers in a fair and impartial way.
-They also have the power to put things right.
+The CMO is part of the Financial Ombudsman Service and looks at complaints between claims management companies and their customers.
+The CMO does this in a fair and impartial way and also has the power to put things right.

 You must complain to the company first.
-The FOS can only look at your complaint if you have first complained directly to the claims management company and given them eight weeks to reply.
+The CMO can only look at your complaint if you have first complained directly to the claims management company and given them eight weeks to reply.

-You usually have six months to refer your complaint to the FOS from the date of the claim management company's final response.
-If you do not complain to FOS within six months of the final response, the FOS may not be able to look at your complaint.
+You usually have six months to refer your complaint to the CMO from the date of the claim management company's final response.
+If you do not complain to the CMO within six months of the final response, the CMO may not be able to look at your complaint.
 Time limits may also apply if what you are complaining about happened some time ago.
 For more information, contact us for advice.

 Financial Conduct Authority Phone: 0800 111 6768 www.fca.org.uk

 Claims Management Ombudsman Phone: 0800 023 4567 cmc.financial-ombudsman.org.uk